BakkerGames/GRIF/GRIF/DETAILS.md

 The noun part can be replaced with "*" to mean any noun which is not specifically covered in another command.
 (See "input.noun" for info on processing these.)

 The noun part can be replaced with "#" to mean any number.
 Some commands need a number but there could be many possibilities.
 The value in "input.noun" will be "#" and "input.nounword" will contain the entered number.
-Note that if you have `command.<verb>.#` it will supercede all other commands for a verb with numeric values, so `noun.thirty=30` would not be necessary anymore and have to be handled in the `command.<verb>.#` script.
+Note that if you have `command.<verb>.#` it will supercede all other commands for a verb with numeric values.

 The noun part can also be replaced with "?" to mean any word, known or unknown.
 Some commands need some value, such as "SAVE filename".
 The value in "input.noun" will be "?" and "input.nounword" will contain the value.
 Note that if you have `command.verb.?` it will supercede all other commands for that verb with a noun.